ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/syllabus-data-abstraction.md

 This course will primarily use GitHub and Discord for all course communication, as summarized in the list of [community connections](/proactive-community/community-connections).
 We will use GitHub for the sharing of both source code and course projects and for reporting issues in those materials.
 We will use two distinct Discord servers for all course discussions.
-The [Proactive Programmers Discord Server](https://discord.gg/kjah8MFYbR) provides a way for members of the proactive community to use text and video to chat with each other and will be the main forum for the discussion of technical content in data abstraction.
-The [Allegheny College Computer Science Discord Server](https://discord.gg/CS2h9kXzX6) provides a way for students who are studying computer science at Allegheny College to use text and video to chat with each other and will be the main forum for course announcements.
+The [Proactive Programmers Discord Server](https://discord.gg/kjah8MFYbR) provides a way for members of the proactive community to use text and video to chat with each other and will be the main forum for discussing technical content in data abstraction.
+The [Allegheny College Computer Science Discord Server](https://discord.gg/CS2h9kXzX6) will be the main forum for Department of Computer Science announcements.

 #### Using Email